volkadav/jsnippets/DOCKER_DEPLOYMENT.md

 ## Quick Start

 ### Prerequisites
-- Docker 20.10+ installed
+- Docker 20.10+ and Docker Compose 2.0+ installed if using Docker/Docker Compose
-- Docker Compose 2.0+ installed
+- Podman 5.0+ (tested version) if using Podman
 - 512MB+ RAM available
 - Ports 8080 and 5432 available (or configure custom ports)